laumiulun/Sabcor/README.md

 Self Adsoprtions code from [http://lise.lbl.gov/RSXAP/](http://lise.lbl.gov/RSXAP/).

 ## Requirements
-The only requirement is any version of gfortran.
-The version that was tested version 9.30.
-To know what version of gfortran:
+The only requirement is any version of python.
+The version that was tested version 3.12.2.
+To know what version of python:

-    gfortran --version
+    python --version

 ## Compile
-To compile sabcor, type `make` and it should compile the object files in `obj/` and executable in `bin/`
+To compile and run sabcor, simply change into the 'py' directory type `python sabcor.py [file.dat]` and it will execute sabcor with the resulting files in the 'py' directory.

 ## Test
 To run a simple test, type:

-    sabcor example.dat
+    python sabcor.py example.dat

 this looks for a sab.inp in the current directory, but one can also specify a input file by